 About

-This is my CV.
+This is my CV and google scholar.
 Contact me at konstantin [dot] genin [at] gmail.

 Research

-Inductive inference, statistics and machine learning, algorithmic fairness, methodology, Ockham's razor, formal epistemology, learning theory, belief revision, topology.
+philosophy of science, statistics and machine learning, inductive inference, algorithmic fairness, Ockham's razor, methodology, formal epistemology, learning theory, causal discovery, topology